florinbaciuu/lilygo-tdisplays3-esp-idf-project/README.md

 My personal project used to create ESP32_Resource_Monitor component for esp-idf It can be used to template for a project .
-The device(board)used is Lilygo T HHMI S3 with 16 MB Flash and 8 MB PSRAM.
+The device(board)used is Lilygo T Display S3 with 16 MB Flash and 8 MB PSRAM.

 to clone :
 ```